Bang Up To Date With 79 Years Experience

 In 1947 Ladies Circle went international, with Great Britain & Ireland helping to set up Circles in Denmark and Sweden.
 This led to the founding of the Ladies Circle International organisation in 1958 to bring together Circlers from across the globe.

 Later that year, to celebrate 21 years of Ladies Circle, the national executive decided to adopt Imperial Cancer Research as the Ladies Circle national charity.
 The first donation was £6,607, and we continued to support the charity as our national cause up until 2013 - which itself has modernised and is now known as Cancer Research UK – raising hundreds of thousands of pounds.
 Clubs now focus on raising funds for their own local causes.

 Opening Up to a New Century

 In the 1990s Ladies Circle opened up its membership to all women.
 We remain proud of our roots, and are still part of the Round Table family, but we have transformed into a unique, truly open organisation that welcomes ALL women aged between 18 and 45.

-Into the noughties, we’ve stayed true to our modern vision.
-Janie Lee Grace joined us in 2006, as patron of more than 200 groups nationally.
-She is one of thousands of women enjoying the vibrant, friendly atmosphere Ladies Circle offers.
+Now in the 21st Century, we’ve stayed true to our modern vision.
+Actress Victoria Bush, of popular TV show Waterloo Road is our Patron, and she is one of thousands of women enjoying the vibrant, friendly atmosphere Ladies Circle offers.